compas-Workshops/WS_IASS2019/README.md

 > Sometimes the commands of the plugin only become available after you start the
 > PythonScriptEditor.
 Just type `EditPythonScript` ...

-For detailed information about the UI, please visit: https://github.com/BlockResearchGroup/compas_tna-UI
+For detailed information about the compas_tna-UI, please visit: https://github.com/BlockResearchGroup/compas_tna-UI